The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

-To be specific, the networked system of computing units is described by a graph with the set of nodes $\mathcal{N}_m:=\{1,2,\ldots, N\}$ representing these units.
-For each node $i\in \mathcal{N}_m$, it possesses local data that cannot be transferred to other nodes.
-In the game model considered in \cite{liu2020communication}, instead of fixing the network topology, nodes can determine the connectivity of the network based on their attributes when they perform learning tasks, which results in a network formation game.
+Specifically, the networked system of computing units is described by a graph with the set of nodes $\mathcal{N}_m:=\{1,2,\ldots, N\}$ representing these units.
+Each node $i\in \mathcal{N}_m$ possesses local data that cannot be transferred to other nodes.
+In the game model considered in \cite{liu2020communication, liu2023}, instead of fixing the network topology, nodes can determine the network's connectivity based on their attributes when they perform learning tasks, resulting in a network formation game.
 In mathematical terms, the action of node $i$ consists of two components: the learning parameter $\theta_i\in \R^d$, and the network formation parameter $e_i\in \R^{N-1}$.
 The first component $\theta_i$ corresponds to the weights or parameters of the machine learning model, which captures the local learning process at node $i$, and the corresponding empirical loss, given the local data, is denoted by $L_i(\theta_i)$.
 In addition to this learning parameter $\theta_i$, the network formation parameter $e_i$ plays an important role in bringing up the global integration.
-The parameter $e_i:=(e_i^j)_{j\neq i, j\in \mathcal{N}}\in [0,1]^{N-1}$ denotes a concatenation of weights on the directed edges from node $i$ to other nodes, where $e_i^j$ can be interpreted as the attention node $i$ pays to the local learning at node $j$, and this further influence the communication between the nodes.
-During the distributed learning process, each node can choose to communicate with its neighbors for exchanging learning parameters, if their objectives are aligned.
+The parameter $e_i:=(e_i^j)_{j\neq i, j\in \mathcal{N}}\in [0,1]^{N-1}$ denotes concatenation of weights on the directed edges from node $i$ to other nodes, where $e_i^j$ can be interpreted as the attention node $i$ pays to the local learning at node $j$, and this further influence the communication between the nodes.
+Each node can communicate with its neighbors during the distributed learning process to exchange learning parameters if their objectives are aligned.
 Otherwise, the corresponding edge weight $e_i^j$ is set to zero.
 For node $i$, the communication cost is $C_i(\theta_i,\theta_{-i},e_i)$.
-In the game considered in \cite{liu2020communication}, each node aims to maximize its utility function defined as
+In the game considered in \cite{liu2020communication}, each node aims to maximize its utility function, defined as

 In this definition, the first term $L_i(\theta_i)$ captures the local learning process at node $i$, whereas the second term $C_i(\theta_i,\theta_{-i},e_i)$ depicts the interactions among nodes.
-The objective of each node is to improve the performance of learning, while reducing the communication overhead.
+The objective of each node is to improve the performance of learning while reducing the communication overhead.